jcolag/entropy-arbitrage/2020-02-27-trek-girls.md

 It's also possible that this means Korby vanished *very* early on, so that the first surgeon couldn't find him.

 Not relevant to society at large, but "five years" also tells us that Chapel either spent a couple of years training as a nurse for her posting on the *Enterprise* or had a posting previous to this mission that we haven't heard about.
-That is, Chapel is framed as the person who put a hold on their marriage plans, so if Korby has been out of touch for five years, his team would have left significantly before that, which pushes Chapel's decision even earlier.
-[Majel Barrett](https://en.wikipedia.org/wiki/Majel_Barrett) would be around 34 years old when filming the episode, so her relationship with Korby could have ended substantially more than five years prior.
+That is, Chapel is framed as the person who put a hold on their marriage plans, so if Korby has been out of touch for five years, his team would have left significantly before that, which pushes Chapel's decision even earlier.  {% wiki Majel_Barrett|Majel Barrett|en %} would be around 34 years old when filming the episode, so her relationship with Korby could have ended substantially more than five years prior.

 We later see Brown using one of those old-style hand-phasers (from [*Where No Man Has Gone Before*]({% post_url 2020-01-23-trek-no-man %})), reinforcing that Korby has been out of action for a long while.